Market Insight Sydney Live

 CBD office vacancy (Property Council) Industrial vacancy (CBRE)

-The divergence between office and industrial vacancy tells the whole story of Sydney’s commercial lending conditions right now.
-Industrial vacancy sitting below 3% — well under the 4% equilibrium threshold — means lenders are confident about rental income continuity, valuations are supported, and competition for quality submissions is real.
-That’s why industrial is consistently the cleanest finance category on my panel.
+The divergence between office and industrial vacancy tells the whole story of Sydney’s commercial market conditions right now.
+Industrial vacancy sitting below 3% — well under the 4% equilibrium threshold — means rental income continuity is strong, valuations are well-supported, and quality assets in the right precincts are attracting genuine buyer and lender competition.

-CBD office vacancy at 13.8% is a different environment — primarily supply-driven rather than demand-driven, which means prime assets with committed tenants are performing well while secondary and strata grade face sustained pressure.
-For finance, this translates directly to a narrower lender pool and the need for careful lender selection based on asset quality and precinct.
+CBD office vacancy at 13.8% is a different environment — primarily supply-driven rather than demand-driven, which means prime assets with committed tenants are performing well while secondary and strata grade face sustained pressure on rents and valuations.
+For buyers, this translates directly to a narrower lender pool and the need for careful asset selection based on quality and precinct.

 Vacancy data sourced from Property Council of Australia Office Market Report (CBD office, 6-monthly) and CBRE Industrial & Logistics Quarterly Report (industrial, quarterly).
 Broker commentary represents personal observations from active commercial finance transactions and does not constitute investment advice.